canonical/microcloud/doc/explanation/initialization.md

 (trust-establishment-session)=
 ## Trust establishment session

-To allow several instances of MicroCloud joining the final cluster, in both the interactive and non-interactive method each instance is running one half of the trust establishment session to trust the other side.
+To allow several instances of MicroCloud to join the final cluster, in both the interactive and non-interactive method each instance is running one half of the trust establishment session to trust the other side.

 Each trust establishment session has one initiator and one to many joiners.
 In case of the interactive mode the side which runs the `microcloud init` command becomes the initiator.